-We understand the need for a pain-free ride, especially when the open road calls your name.
-As a cyclist who just got back into cycling in my 40s on an ebike, I have to say the rear pain of my ass was not something I even thought about when I got back on the electric bike, as I didn’t get this when I was a kid or at least don’t remember it, I can only talk of my experience, I think my friends thought I was ill or something with me walking and waddling funny like a duck because of the pain.
+We understand the need for a pain-free ride, especially if you are doing a long distance on rough terrain.
+As a cyclist who just got back into cycling in my 40s on an ebike, I have to say the rear pain of my ass and saddle pain was not something I even considered when I got back on the electric bike, as I didn’t get this when I was a kid or at least don’t remember it, I can only talk of my experience, I think my friends thought I was ill or something with me walking and waddling funny like a duck because of the pain and chafing.

 Biking Properly for Comfort – Things I tried